chengr4/study-technologies/study-docker/README.md

 A:

+- We can start multiple container from 1 single image
 - Layers of images: E.g. Linux base image alpine + application image postgres  on top of it
 - A way to package application with all the necessary dependencies and configuration
 - Protable artifact, easily shared and moved around